Skip to content

 Module 3.3: Cloud Native Patterns

-1. Design a resilient microservice architecture by implementing service mesh patterns to handle network fallacies without burdening application code.
+1. Design resilient microservice architecture with service mesh patterns that handle unreliable networks without pushing every retry, timeout, and authorization rule into application code.

-2. Evaluate the critical trade-offs between serverless event-driven architectures, traditional container deployments, and service mesh topologies.
+2. Evaluate trade-offs between serverless event-driven architectures, traditional container deployments, and service mesh topologies for realistic workload profiles.

-3. Implement robust GitOps deployment workflows to ensure that the cluster state strictly mirrors the declared desired state in version control.
+3. Implement GitOps deployment workflows that keep live cluster state aligned with the declared desired state stored in version control.

-4. Diagnose performance and scaling bottlenecks by selecting the correct autoscaling mechanism (HPA, VPA, Cluster Autoscaler, or KEDA) for specific workload profiles.
+4. Diagnose performance and scaling bottlenecks by selecting the correct autoscaling mechanism: HPA, VPA, Cluster Autoscaler, or KEDA.

 graph TD